GED Social Studies Free Online Classes

 7. Pace yourself

-Although the given time to complete the GED Social Studies test (70 minutes) should be sufficient to deal with all of the questions, it is key to keep the correct pace going.
+The given time to complete the GED Social Studies test (90 minutes) should be sufficient to deal with all of the questions.
+It is key to keep the correct pace going.

 You should determine how much time you can use for each question.
-There are around 50 questions on the Social Studies test that must be completed in 70 minutes, so do the math.
-That leaves you around 1.4 minutes per question, right?
+There are 35 questions on the Social Studies test that must be completed in 90 minutes.
+That leaves you around 2.5 minutes per question.

 After answering a few questions, check whether you’re within your time limits and if you’re still on schedule.
 Do not dwell on questions you don’t know the answer to right away.
 Just skip them to move ahead.

-Conversely, do also not rush questions to which you think you know the correct answers immediately.
+Do not rush questions to which you think you know the correct answers immediately.
 Be careful to read these questions and the answers twice before you select any answer option.
-Often, it’s the careless mistakes that separate superior scores from average scores.
+Often, careless mistakes separate superior scores from average scores.

 8. Don’t worry about challenging topics

-You may very well get all set for the GED Social Studies subtest by reviewing and studying, for example, basic history, but please note that over 50 percent of the Social Studies questions will be asking specific questions about provided graphics or an accompanying text.
-This is your free GED History study guide to the History GED section.
+You may get ready for the GED Social Studies subtest by reviewing and studying basic history.
+Over 50 percent of the Social Studies questions will ask specific questions about provided graphics or an accompanying text.

 Just read the question and what is presented very carefully.
 There’s no need to worry if a topic is unfamiliar or challenging to you.
-All the things you must know to come to the right answer option will be right there, right on that page!
+All the things you must know to come to the right answer option will be right there on that page.

 9. Note trends in charts, tables, graphs, and data

 When you are given some data for interpretation on the GED Social Studies subtest, that data will be the basis for some conclusions.
-Bar graphs are typically used for drawing draw comparisons, and line graphs are for showing changes over time.
-So make sure you read all labels and titles and make GED Social Studies notes!
+Bar graphs are typically used for drawing comparisons, and line graphs are for showing changes over time.
+Make sure you read all labels and titles.

 10. Get familiar with the economics vocabulary

-There’s no need to be an Economics superstar to be successful on the GED Social Studies subtest, but you should be aware that Economics questions account for 15 percent of your results on the test.
+There’s no need to be an Economics expert to be successful on the GED Social Studies subtest.
+You should be aware that Economics questions account for 15 percent of your results on the test.

-When you are not familiar with the economic concept of supply and demand, chances are you’ll find the question to be very intimidating, and interpreting the graph could be challenging.
+When you are not familiar with the economic concept of supply and demand, chances are you’ll find the question intimidating, and interpreting the graph could be challenging.